plotly/plotly.py/doc/python/axes.md

 The axis auto-range calculation logic can be configured using the `rangemode` axis parameter.

 If `rangemode` is `"normal"` (the default), the range is computed based on the min and max values of the input data.
-If `"tozero"`, the the range will always include zero.
+If `"tozero"`, the range will always include zero.
 If `"nonnegative"`, the range will not extend below zero, regardless of the input data.

 Here is an example of configuring a faceted scatter plot created using Plotly Express to always include zero for both the x and y axes.